 CLINICAL ELECTIVES

-Clinical electives play a significant role in exposing students to the practice of law and policy as opposed to courses that are more academic in nature.
-These courses are traditionally taught by practitioners who lend real life experience in a classroom setting thereby bridging the gap between academics and practice.
-Therefore, these courses are highly coveted by students and are recognized as a separate category of elective teaching on account of the difference in both content and pedagogy.
+Clinical electives play a significant role in exposing students to the practice of law and policy, as opposed to courses that are more academic in nature.
+These courses are traditionally taught by practitioners who lend real life experience in a classroom setting, thereby bridging the gap between academics and practice.
+Therefore, these courses are highly coveted by students and are recognised as a separate category of elective teaching on account of the difference in both content and pedagogy.

 Practitioners in any discipline engaging in research, litigation, transactional work, advisory services, or any kind of work that is grounded in practice are well suited to teach clinical electives.
-For other general perquisites, please read the General FAQs mentioned above on this page.
+For other general perquisites, please read the General FAQs.

-As clinical electives are practice oriented, the course must provide real life practical exposure to qualify as a clinical elective.
-Examples are studying primary case papers (FIRs, evidence, contracts, transactional documents etc.), negotiation exercises, drafting, client interviewing, writing policy briefs, fieldwork, court/tribunal/site visits Past examples of clinical electives that have been offered at NLSIU include “Advocacy in Practice”, “The Principles and Practice of Tech Policy”, “Diligence & Drafting Real Estate, Loan & Security Contracts”, “Litigating Capital Punishment Cases” etc.
+As clinical electives are practice oriented, the course must provide either real life practical exposure, simulation based practical exposure or both to qualify as a clinical elective.
+Examples are studying primary case papers (FIRs, evidence, contracts, transactional documents etc.), negotiation exercises, drafting, client interviewing, mock arguments, mediation exercises, writing policy briefs, fieldwork, court/tribunal/site visits Past examples of clinical electives that have been offered at NLSIU include “Advocacy in Practice”, “The Principles and Practice of Tech Policy”, “Diligence & Drafting Real Estate, Loan & Security Contracts”, “Litigating Capital Punishment Cases.”

 Since these electives provide a greater emphasis on practice, the requirement of an end term exam has been removed so that students can be fairly evaluated in line with the course’s objectives.
 The evaluation pattern for clinical electives is suggested as follows:

-These are traditionally offered to students from the 3rd-5th year BA LLB (Hons) course, LLB, LLM and MPP courses if the course is cross listed.
-The class will typically comprise 8-20 students.
+These are traditionally offered to students from the 3rd-5th year BA LLB (Hons) course, LLB and LLM Programme.
+Based on the design of the course, certain clinical courses may be cross-listed for students of BA (Hons) and MPP Programmes.
+The class will typically comprise 10-25 students.

 Yes, prerequisites can be specified.